• Skip to primary navigation

 And despite all of my precautions, we still managed to get green paint on the patio.

 And another little tip for those that want to work with children: always follow the "spill rule".
-Only give a child as much liquid (to drink or to paint with) as you are willing to clean up.
+Only give a child as much liquid (to drink or to paint with) as you are willing to clean up or lose.

 Ugh!
 Despite that OOPS, we still have plenty of red left over.
 Which is a good thing because less than 24 hours after showing it to him...